ibm-watson-iot/iot-java/README.md

 Java Client Library - Introduction
 ============================================

-This Java Client Library can be used to simplify interactions with the [IBM Watson IoT Platform] (https://internetofthings.ibmcloud.com).
-The documentation is divided into following sections:
+Use the Java Client Library to simplify interactions with [IBM Watson IoT Platform] (https://internetofthings.ibmcloud.com).

+The following documentation is provided to help you to get started:

-- The [Device section] (https://console.ng.bluemix.net/docs/services/IoT/devices/libraries/java.html) contains information on how devices publish events and handle commands using the Java ibmiotf Client Library.
+- The [Device section](https://console.ng.bluemix.net/docs/services/IoT/devices/libraries/java.html) contains information on how devices publish events and handle commands using the Java ibmiotf Client Library.
 - The [Managed Device section] (docs/java_cli_for_manageddevice.rst) contains information on how devices can connect to the Watson IoT Platform Device Management service using Java ibmiotf Client Library and perform device management operations like firmware update, location update, and diagnostics update.
-- The [Gateway section] (docs/java_cli_for_gateway.rst) contains information on how gateways publish events and handle commands for itself and for the attached devices using the Java ibmiotf Client Library.
+- The [Gateway section](https://console.ng.bluemix.net/docs/services/IoT/gateways/libraries/java_cli_gw.html) contains information on how gateways publish events and handle commands for itself and for the attached devices using the Java ibmiotf Client Library.
-- The [Gateway Management section] (docs/java_cli_for_managedgateway.rst) contains information on how to connect the gateway as Managed Gateway to IBM Watson IoT Platform and manage the attached devices.
+- The [Gateway Management section](https://console.ng.bluemix.net/docs/services/IoT/gateways/libraries/java_cli_managed_gw.html) contains information on how to connect the gateway as Managed Gateway to IBM Watson IoT Platform and manage the attached devices.
-- The [Application section] (https://console.ng.bluemix.net/docs/services/IoT/applications/libraries/java.html) details how applications can use the Java ibmiotf Client Library to interact with devices.
+- The [Application section](https://console.ng.bluemix.net/docs/services/IoT/applications/libraries/java.html) details how applications can use the Java ibmiotf Client Library to interact with devices.
-- The [API section] (docs/java_cli_for_api.rst)  contains information on how applications can use the Java ibmiotf Client Library to interact with the organization in the Watson IoT Platform through ReST APIs
+- The [API section] (docs/java_cli_for_api.rst)  contains information on how applications can use the Java ibmiotf Client Library to interact with the organization in the Watson IoT Platform through REST APIs

-This Java Client Library requires following version of Java,
+The Java Client Library requires either of the following versions of Java:

 *  [Java 7] (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
 *  [Java 8] (https://java.com/en/download/)